greglan/app_python_voc/README.md

 - Add two scores: one for each direction
 - Format other answers
 - Add android support
-- Add score minus and plus variables
 - Add changeWordSep
 - Add proba module
+- Re-think TM and Translation.
+Common variables for scores shouldn't be on each Translation.